 - Applicants may appeal determinations based on the eligibility criteria or restrictions.

-- Appeals on the restrictions—If the applicant receives notice stating that his/her proposal has been found to violate a restriction and believes that the basis for this determination as described in the letter is incorrect, he/she may contact the Office of the Vice President for Research to arrange a meeting to discuss the matter.
+- Appeals on the restrictions—If the applicant receives notice stating that his/her proposal has been found to violate a restriction and believes that the basis for this determination as described in the letter is incorrect, he/she may contact the Office of Research and Innovation to arrange a meeting to discuss the matter.
 If the proposal is found to have not violated a restriction, the proposal will be returned to the SFSA Screening Committee and considered for funding.